Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 necessities are distributed on mass to some of our country’s poorest – blankets,

-JKP has established educational institutions, where socially disadvantaged families
+Shri Maharaj Ji founded educational institutions, where poor and socially disadvantaged families

 throughout India, providing venues for sincere spiritual aspirants to retreat from

-under the supreme guidance of Shri Maharaj Ji, from around the world.
+under the divine guidance of Shri Maharaj Ji and his teachings.

 Throughout the year, special programmes (i.e. Holi, Ram Navami, Janmashtami, Radhastami

-the full moon night of October in Bhakti Dham, Mangarh and goes for an entire month.
+the full moon night of October in Bhakti Dham, Mangarh.
 Shri Maharaj

 In this age where people are judged by material success, the human soul yearning

-for peace and fulfillment finds soothing solace in Shri Maharaj Ji, who shines with
+for peace and fulfilment finds soothing solace in Shri Maharaj Ji's teachings, that shine with

 reveals a clear and practical path leading to God.

-He is, in the true sense of the word, a Jagadguru, the Guru of the entire world.
+He is and will always be in the true sense of the word, a Jagadguru, the Guru for the entire world.